 For Greg, the funniest thing he remembers happening during his tenure with The Moonliters, is when our piano fell out of the back of the truck and rolled down the street in Agassiz.
 The band was on its way to performing at the Harrison Hotel.

-Kemp credits his Mom for at least some of his musical talent, since her side of the family was very musical.
+Kemp credits his mom and grandmother for his musical talent.
 It was however, his friend in college, who played electric bass in a rock 'n roll band, who started Kemp down the road of playing bass way back in the 1960s.

 Kemp played in his first swing band back in 1978, when he played with Bellingham-based, Ken Colvin's Ballroom & Swing Band.
-Over the years he has played with a great many artists and groups in the Pacific Northwest, including: Swing Connection Big Band, Rainy Day Jazz Band, the Harold Knudson Orchestra, and the SeaNotes Big Band.
+Over the years he has played with a great many artists and groups in the Pacific Northwest, including: Swing Connection Big Band, Rainy Day Jazz Band, and the Harold Knudson Orchestra.

-Although these days he playing primarily swing and gospel music, Kemp also plays: country, Dixieland, jazz, R&B, rock 'n roll, as well as standards.
+Although these days he plays primarily swing and gospel music, Kemp also plays: country, Dixieland, jazz, R&B, rock 'n roll, as well as standards.

 These days Kemp is currently playing with not only The Moonliters, but also with the SDA Church Band.